animatlabs/animatlabs.github.io/_drafts/2027-04-19-mapperly-source-generated-mapping.md

 1. Build your project
 2. Navigate to `obj/Debug/net10.0/generated/Riok.Mapperly/`
 3. Open the generated `.g.cs` files
-4. Set breakpoints in the generated code -- it's fully debuggable
+4. Set breakpoints in the generated code; it's fully debuggable

 ## The Bigger Picture